-To make a claim, you will need to complete and submit a claim form within 90 days of it being sent to you.
-To help us settle your claim quickly, you must answer all of the questions completely, accurately and to the best of your knowledge, as well as providing any information we ask for as soon as possible.
+To make a claim, you need to complete and return the claim form within 90 days of the end of your waiting period.
+To help us settle your claim quickly, please answer all of the questions completely, accurately and to the best of your knowledge, as well as providing any information we ask for as soon as possible.

-Your doctor will need to complete the medical certificate attached to the claim form and after the end of your education you need to give us evidence of your income, such as your most recent financial statements, tax return or payslips.
+Your doctor will need to complete the medical certificate attached to the claim form and you need to give us evidence of your income, such as your most recent financial statements, tax return or payslips.